 The taxonomy of the Clapper Rail and the closely related King Rail (Rallus elegans) is complex, the 2 species having been considered conspecific by some authorities.
 However, the King Rail was recently split into 2 species, the King Rail and Aztec Rail (R. tenuirostris) of central Mexico, and the Clapper Rail was split into 3 species, including the Clapper Rail (see above), the Ridgway's Rail (R. obsoletus) of the southwestern U.S. and northwestern Mexico, and the Mangrove Rail (R. longirostris), of southern Central America and coastal South America.
 The Clapper Rail varies considerably over its range, with 8 reported subspecies.
 Most subspecies are sedentary, but breeding populations from southern New England to the Mid-Atlantic region generally migrate south to overwinter along the southern Atlantic Coast.
 The species may exhibit erratic dispersal movements both before and after nesting, as indicated by radio-telemetry studies and by occasional inland or extralimital records.

-Clapper Rails typically feed on crustaceans, but they take a variety of other foods if crustaceans are unavailable.
-Males average larger in size and mass than females, but the sexes are alike in plumage.
-Both sexes assist in incubation and brood rearing, suggesting that the species is monogamous.
-Nest success is typically high in high-quality habitats; flooding and predation are the principal causes of nest failure.
-Clapper Rail pairs may renest up to 5 times after failure of previous nests, allowing populations to withstand significant nest loss.
-The species is hunted locally in many Atlantic and Gulf Coast states, but little is known about adult and juvenile survival associated with hunting.
+The Clapper Rail typically feeds on crustaceans, but will take a variety of other foods if crustaceans are unavailable.
+Males average larger in size and mass than females, and slightly brighter in plumage.
+Both sexes assist in incubation and brood rearing, suggesting that the species is socially monogamous.
+Nest success is typically high in quality habitats, with flooding and depredation being the principal causes of nest failure.
+Clapper Rail pairs may renest up to five times after failure of previous nests, allowing populations to withstand significant nest loss.
+The species is hunted locally in many states on the Atlantic and Gulf coasts, but little is known about how hunting influences adult and juvenile survivorship.